Manuel-M-M/MetropolixServer/README.md

 - [SYMFONY](https://symfony.com/) - The framework used
 - [DOCTRINE](https://www.doctrine-project.org/) - Used to manage the database
 - [MYSQL](https://www.mysql.com/) - Database

+## How to build the pilars...

+[Composer](https://getcomposer.org/) as main application-level package manager in PHP, it's a mandatory use it to shape your project adding dendencies as needed.
+All available bundles may be found at [packagist.org](https://packagist.org/) from getting started to New contributions.

+#### How to use it [here](https://getcomposer.org/doc/01-basic-usage.md)

 # Metropolix Database MySQL